How to Use Essential Oils

 Learning how to use essential oils does NOT have to be overwhelming.
 This handy little PDF has been created to demystify the ways in which to use essential oils.

 What you'll find is as many different opinions on essential oils as you'll find ways to use them.
 You'll also find lots of differing benefits, properties or oils, and experiences within the field of essential oils.
 This is partially because of the differences between different oils (different brands or varieties come with different properties and even precautions), and partially because of a divide in philosophies and training.

 It's important to understand that each oil can NOT be used in the same way!
 Do your research carefully on each oil, use your judgement, and start small.

 In this article I want to describe to you the four basic applications of essential oil uses and a few very simple guidelines that can make your incorporation of these incredible oils easy and safe.

-- Personal judgment over all else.
-Your intuition (and your nose) is usually the best guide to learning how to use essential oils.
-What does your gut say?
-Trust yourself.
-You know more than you think you do about what's right and wrong for you, and with very little trial and error you'll get better at discerning between your intuition and everything else.
+- Personal judgment matters.
+Your judgment (and your nose) is usually one of the best guides to learning how to use essential oils.
+Trust yourself and your medical practitioner.
+You know more than you think you do about what's right and wrong for your body, and with very little trial and error you'll get better at discerning between your intuition, your needs, and everything else./li>

 - Safe doesn't mean foolproof.
 Even drinking water used the wrong way can be harmful.
 And the oils we use and recommend are very potent.
-Know your body, your sensitivities, the properties and precautions of the oil you're about to use and ease yourself in to what you use by diluting, patch testing, and starting with smaller amounts and more conservative uses, especially if your immune system or health is compromised.
+Know your body, your sensitivities, the properties, and the precautions of the oil you're about to use, and ease yourself in to what you use by diluting, patch testing, and starting with smaller amounts and more conservative uses, especially if your immune system or health is compromised.